boxalino/intelligence-integration-shopware/doc/search/INTEGRATION.md

-* the search request definition is available via an interface https://github.com/boxalino/intelligence-framework-shopware/blob/master/src/Service/Api/Request/Definition/ListingRequestDefinitionInterface.php
+* the search request definition is available via an interface https://github.com/boxalino/intelligence-framework-shopware/blob/master/src/Service/Api/Request/Definition/ListingRequestDefinitionInterface.php and has been declared as a service in BoxalinoIntelligenceFramework

 * the search request context is done by extending the context abstract provided in the Framework https://github.com/boxalino/intelligence-framework-shopware/blob/master/src/Framework/Request/ContextAbstract.php